Early detection is the best protection.

 This is a state-of-the-art minimally invasive procedure.
 A surgeon uses robotic arms to guide surgical instruments through small incisions to remove the prostate and affected tissue.
-Learn more about this technique. link to Parkview Center for Robotic Surgery Patients will probably spend the night in the hospital following this procedure.
+Learn more about this technique.
+Patients will probably spend the night in the hospital following this procedure.

 Open radical prostatectomy

 Open radical prostatectomy removes the entire prostate with an incision in the lower abdomen or less commonly between the anus and scrotum.
 Patients will probably spend two to three nights in the hospital following this procedure, and go home with a urinary catheter.

 External beam radiation therapy